ExchangeUnion/docs/Market Maker Guide.md

 └───────────┴────────────────────────────────────────────────┘
 ```

 `xud ctl` takes [`xucli` commands](https://api.exchangeunion.com) without the need to prepend `xucli`, e.g. simply type `getinfo` to get basic information about your xud node.
 Run `help` to get an always up-to-date list of commands.
-See other xud nodes on the network via `listpeers`.
-Append `-j` to any command to get JSON instead of the formatted output.
+Append `-j` to any command to get JSON instead of the formatted output, e.g. using `listpeers` to see other xud nodes on the network:

 ```
 mainnet > listpeers -j